Last Updated on February 3, 2023 by Pinpoint 250

 Historians believe that coffee was planted and cultivated by Ethiopians sometime during 850.

 After some time, coffee planting and consumption expanded worldwide, primarily due to Dutch traders.

 However, these facts do not explain why coffee is called Java.

 Let’s find out how coffee got this name and other related topics.

 The Dutch take credit for bringing coffee to Southeast Asia sometime in the 1600s.

-Although they rigorously guarded them, the seeds were sneaked out of Arab territory.
+Although they guarded them, the seeds were sneaked out of Arab territory.

-Ultimately, it was Java that launched its path to worldwide acclaim.
+Ultimately, it was Java that made its way to worldwide acclaim.